How To Make Meals Lower In Calories

 Tinned tuna in mixed leaf and bean salad, dressed with cider vinegar

 Chicken breast with Spicentice Italian rub served with seasonal vegetables in a rich tomato sauce.

 Ensure that portions are realistic, if it doesn’t all fit on one plate then it’s almost certainly too much and you only need one serving, so no seconds!

-If you need snacks look at things like a small pot of yoghurt with some berries.
-A glass of semi-skimmed milk, some vegetable sticks, an Eatlean cheese snack bar, a piece of fruit.
+If you need snacks, try to go for snacks with low calories, like a small pot of yoghurt with some berries. or a glass of semi-skimmed milk with some vegetable sticks, an Eatlean cheese snack bar and a piece of fruit.